Reserve Your Seat

 - Always wear your face mask except when partaking of the bread at communion.

-- Maintain six feet from others except members of your family.
+- Maintain six feet from others except for members of your family.

 - Use hand sanitizer when you enter the cathedral.
 Sanitizer is also available before receiving communion.